qtmo0/Energy-Entity-Overview-Card/README.md

 ## Notes

+- The toggle entity is set via the top-level `entity` field, not via variables
 - Set unused sensor variables to `null` to hide them
 - `threshold_entity` can be the same as `entity_value_1` or any other sensor
 - All colors must be hex strings (e.g. `"#97BE5A"`)